-a) Those that provide evidence of conditions that existed at the end of the reporting period (adjusting events after the reporting period).

-b) Those that are indicative of conditions that arose after the reporting period (non-adjusting events after the reporting period).
+- a) Those that provide evidence of conditions that existed at the end of the reporting period, adjusting events after the reporting period.
+There has been no adjusting events since 31 March 2023. - b) Those that are indicative of conditions that arose after the reporting period, non-adjusting events after the reporting period.